Two congressmen drowned while in office; one former U.S. Representative drowned on the Titanic and another on Independence Day

 And while it has been over 80 years since the last sitting or former member of Congress met his fate via such a tragedy, death by drowning was not always an uncommon end for D.C. legislators - occurring approximately once per decade from the 1800s to the 1920s.

-Overall, 13 congressmen have died from drowning in U.S. history including two who were in office at the time of their death.
+Overall, at least 13 congressmen have died from drowning in U.S. history including two who were in office at the time of their death.

 One-term Virginia Jacksonian Charles Johnston had served in the House only 15 months representing the state's 22nd Congressional District when he drowned in June 1832.